nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 you use, say, the atomic types in Rust, then you'll be familiar with the fact that you have to pass in an atomic ordering for every operation and only certain orderings are valid for certain operations.
-Like, for example, you're not allowed to do a load with, I forget-- you're not allowed to do a load with "release" or a store with "acquire".
+Like, for example, you're not allowed to do a load with, I forget— you're not allowed to do a load with "release" or a store with "acquire".
 And previously that would just crash at runtime.
 The load operation would say "you told me to use this ordering and that's not valid," because ordering is just an enum, and it can't type-check